dingodb/dingo-deploy/README.md

 Store act as the storage of the cluster,  It is responsible for managing the entire storage.

+- Index

+Index is a specialized version of Dingo-Store.
+It not only offers distributed data storage capabilities but also ensures real-time construction of high-dimensional vector data and its indexing.
+It provides extensive search capabilities in high-dimensional spaces.
+The system supports vector index formats such as HNSW and IVF.

 - Executor

 Executor act as the worker of the cluster.
 It is responsible for executing the physical execution plan of  SQL to scan and compute the data.

+- Web

+Web provides a bridge for index operations, and provides http and grpc interfaces for use by pythonSDK

 - Driver-MySQL/Driver-DIngo